-3 Gather relevant information from multiple sources while using the origin, authority, structure, context, and corroborative value of the sources to guide the selection.
-C3.D3.1.6-8
+- ✓ Gather relevant information from multiple sources while using the origin, authority, structure, context, and corroborative value of the sources to guide the selection.
+C3.D3.1.6-8 - Evaluate the credibility of a source by determining its relevance and intended use.
+C3.D3.2.6-8

-• Use multiple sources to develop an understanding of a topic.

-- Understand how documents corroborate each other to strengthen knowledge about a topic. - Communicate understanding of a topic by writing an explanation.
+- Use multiple sources to develop an understanding of a topic. - Understand how documents corroborate and conflict with each other to strengthen knowledge about a topic. - Communicate understanding of a historical debate by writing an argument in favor of one side.